Bank of America slashes fees for account overdrafts - NewsBreak

 Bank of America slashes fees for account overdrafts

-NEW YORK (AP) — Bank of America is slashing the amount it charges customers when they spend more than they have in their accounts and plans to eliminate entirely its fees for bounced checks.
+NEW YORK — (AP) — Bank of America slashed the amount it charges customers when they spend more than they have in their accounts and plans to eliminate entirely its fees for bounced checks.

-It’s the latest move by the nation’s biggest banks to roll back the overdraft fees they long charged customers, fees that often amount to hundreds of dollars a year for frequent overdraft users.Tax season starting two weeks early this year thanks to COVID, IRS funding

 The bank based in Charlotte, North Carolina, will cut the overdraft fees it charges customers to $10 from $35 starting in May.
 It will also stop charging fees for non-sufficient funds — which are levied when it rejects a transaction — better known as bouncing a check.

-Note: This story has been corrected to show that Lauren Saunders is the associate, not executive, director for the National Consumer Law Center.